 Contact 0208 268 2839

 However, students will normally have:

-- Two A-levels or equivalent qualifications (minimum 32 UCAS points) at level 3 plus two years' relevant business work experience (reference required).
+Two A-levels or equivalent qualifications (minimum 32 UCAS points) at least 3 plus 2 year’s work experience (reference required)

 Teaching and learning